-Crime in Sandwell - In the twelve months to the end of 2023 Q3, Sandwell recorded 109.01 crimes per 1000 people.
-This represented a decrease from 115.13 crimes per 1000 people during the previous equivalent Q3 period.
-The number of recorded offences (excluding fraud) in Sandwell for the past 12 months was 37,524 crimes.
+Crime in Sandwell - In the twelve months to the end of 2024 Q2, Sandwell recorded 102.17 crimes per 1000 people.
+This represented a decrease from 110.63 crimes per 1000 people during the previous equivalent Q2 period.
+The number of recorded offences (excluding fraud) in Sandwell for the past 12 months was 35,511 crimes.

-Sandwell therefore currently ranks at 18 out of 36 in all English metropolitan boroughs for crime.
-Trafford had the lowest number of offences - 85.85 crimes per 1000 people in this quarter - with Manchester having the largest number at 174.69 crimes per 1000 people offences.
+Sandwell therefore currently ranks at 21 out of 36 in all English metropolitan boroughs for crime.
+Wirral had the lowest number of offences - 71.79 crimes per 1000 people in this quarter - with Manchester having the largest number at 158.71 crimes per 1000 people offences.

-West Midlands Police (WMP) have also identified an indicative level of crime in Sandwell, taken from the ONS and their own crime figures (offences / incidents / calls) for 2022:
+West Midlands Police (WMP) have also identified an indicative level of crime in Sandwell, taken from the ONS and their own crime figures (offences / incidents / calls) for 2023:

+Table 2 – Crime Statistics